May 17th, 2018

-A report by the International Crisis Group has outlined the opioid epidemic in Shan State as a symptom of its internal conflicts, and an obstacle to sustainably ending them.
-In recent years, the production of high purity methamphetamine, known locally as Yaba, has built up a criminal enterprise that has become so profitable that it dwarfs the formal economy of Shan State.
-The violent trade is causing severe and irreparable damage among many minority communities.
-The addiction to ‘Yaba’ (methamphetamine in pill form) is common among indigenous people, who use the accessible drug to cope with the trauma suffered as a result of ongoing persecution, and the situations of extreme poverty that entrap them.
-Armed groups operating in Shan State are exploiting these addictions, using the promise of drugs to draw civilian men into combat.
-Fathers are being torn away from their families and, in their absence, women and children are forced to find work, often labouring under inhumane conditions.
+A report by the International Crisis Group has outlined the narcotics trade in Shan State as a symptom of its internal conflicts, and an obstacle to sustainably ending them.
+In recent years, the production of high purity methamphetamine, known locally as Yaba, has built up a criminal enterprise so profitable that it eclipses the formal economy of Shan State.
+The trade has created a drug epidemic that is causing severe and irreparable damage among many minority communities: as a result of the ongoing ethnic conflicts that have underpinned the 70-year civil war in Burma, indigenous people are using the accessible drug to cope with trauma.

 “The men are addicted to drugs.
 If a man does not turn to fighting, he will get high at home.
 Either way, the woman becomes responsible for the family.
 Their children are made to work and, sometimes, they become addicted too.” – Nang Kham Qyo, Shan Women’s Action Network.